JoseLion/maybe/README.md

 - **Resolve:** When we need to get a value/result from a throwing operation.
 - **RunEffect:** When we need to only run some effect so no value will be returned from the throwing operation.

-It's also posibble to create simple intances of Maybe using `Maybe.just(value)` or `Maybe.nothing()`.
+It's also possible to create simple instances of Maybe using `Maybe.just(value)` or `Maybe.nothing()`.
 As the monad may or may not contain a value, a quick way to unbox the value is with the method `.toOptional()`, which will turn the Maybe into an Optional that may or may not contain a value.
-Some other helpful methods are availble wichi are listed bellow in this document.
+Some other helpful methods are available which are listed bellow in this document.

 ### Resolve